LucaDP07/TravelBlog/README.md

 - HTML: HTML has been used to give structure and content to the website.
 - CSS: In order to style the content created with HTML, and give responsiveness to the pages, the CSS language has been used.
+- Java Script: JS was used with Bootstrap to provide interaction on the front-end.
+- Python: It was used to code the back end of the project.
 - Google Fonts: I used the Kanit and sans-serif font.
 - Pixabay: I used this platform for all the images displayed around the website.
 - Bootstrap: Bootstrap was used to style the website, add responsiveness and interactivity.
-- Java Script: JS was used with Bootstrap to provide interaction on the front-end.
-- Python: It was used to code the back end of the project.
 - Cloudinary: Cloudinary was used for hosting the images.
 - Balsamiq Wireframes: I used it to produce low fidelity wireframes to organise the structure of the pages.
+- Gitpod was used to develop the project.
+- GitHub was used to host repository.
+- Heroku was used to deploy the website.
+- Django was used as the main python framework for the development of the project.
+- Django AllAuth was used to provide user account management functionality.
+- Google Chrome Dev Tools was used to check reponsiveness.

 **TESTING**